How to Buy Marketing Automation That Won't Break After Six Months

 The pitch

-Automatically identifies your best prospects using machine learning to analyze hundreds of behavioral signals for more accurate targeting
+Automatically identifies your best prospects using machine learning to analyze behavioral signals for more accurate targeting.

 The reality